eerotal/LibreSignage/README.rst

 Installation
 ------------

+LibreSignage has currently only been tested on Linux based systems, however it should be possible to run it on other systems aswell.
+Running LibreSignage on other systems will require some manual configuration though, since the build and installation systems won't work out of the box.
+The only requirement for running a LibreSignage server instance is the Apache web server with PHP support, which should be available on most systems.
+Building LibreSignage on the other hand requires some additional software.

 LibreSignage is designed to be used with Apache 2.0 and the default install system is programmed to use Apache's Virtual Host configuration features.